alsash110/comm-2216-obs/docs/processes/view_processes.md

 Try playing around with the different _switches_ and see how it affects the output of `ps`.

+---

+### The `top` Command

 Lets try the top command.

 > *`top`*  >-->  **[Enter]**

 ![Screen shot of list of processes](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/processes/top_2.png?raw=true "top command output")

 This gives us a lot more info but it constantly changes so it's sometimes hard to find or keep track of a process.
 There are switches for additional options which you can find in the `top` _man pages_.
-To exit press `q`.
+To exit press **[q]**.